ychleee/SemanticsProseminarPaper/gitProjectWorkflow.md

 git pull https://github.com/ychleee/SemanticsProseminarPaper
 ```

+> This flow from 1.2. to 2.1. is crucial.
+The first one imports any updates and the second one ensures that future changes start from this updated version (and not any other older versions).

 ### 2. A new branch for a new day (any new version)
 #### 2.1.
 Set a new branch
 ```